jsocol/django-ratelimit/docs/usage.rst

        for this request (for some reason) or returns a dict including the current count, limit, time left in the window, and whether this request should be limited.

+.. py:function:: get_usage_extended(request, group=None, fn=None, key=None, \
+                           rate=None, method=ALL, increment=False)

+   :returns dict or None:
+       The same as ``get_usage`` with additional information about the rate limit, including the rate, period, group, key, value, timestamp, window, cache_key, and if the cache was added.

 .. py:function:: is_ratelimited(request, group=None, fn=None, \
                                 key=None, rate=None, method=ALL, \